-Module Instantiation As shown in Figure 7, ZModule requires two other services, XService and YService, which are implemented by XModule and YModule, respectively.
+Module Instantiation As shown in Fig. 7, ZModule requires two other services, XService and YService, which are implemented by XModule and YModule, respectively.
 These two modules must have been constructed prior to ZModule, and are thus passed to the ZModule constructor.
-The module factory uses reflection [1, Ch.16] to examine the constructor signature of the ZModule to determine its required module dependencies, and queries the module repository to obtain the required module instances.
-If a required module instance is not found, it will be created on-demand and stored in the repository.
-Note that cyclic module dependencies are not possible with this approach, i.e. if ZModule dependency cycles are still possible through minor supplements to the mutually dependent modules.
+The module factory use reflection [1, Ch.16] to examine the constructor signature of the ZModule to find its required dependencies, and queries the module repository to obtain those module instances.
+If a required module is not found, it will be created on-demand and stored in the repository.

-Construction order may sometimes be important for correct functioning of a protocol stack.
-Construction follows the bottom-up order specified in the replication policy [8].
-Referring to Figure 2, this means that the DispatcherModule is constructed first, followed by the MembershipModule and so on.
-Note that the DispatcherModule does not depend on other modules, but is instead responsible for establishing a connection with the daemon.
+Construction follows the bottom-up order specified in the replication policy.
+In Fig. 2, this means that the Dispatcher-Module is constructed first, followed by the MembershipModule and so on.
+Note that the DispatcherModule does not depend on other modules, but connects with the daemon.

 Link Configuration Once all the protocol modules associated with an application have been instantiated, links between the modules are established by the module factory through the mandatory Link interface.
-The addListener() method shown in Figure 7 serves two primary purposes:
+The addListener() method shown in Fig. 7 serves two primary purposes:

-- To establish upcall links with other modules and the server; links are only established with modules (or the server) implementing the listener interface associated with the module. - To perform bootstrap operations that cannot be performed during module construction.
+- Establish upcall links with other modules; links are only established with modules implementing the listener interface(s) associated with the module. - Perform bootstrap operations that cannot be performed during module construction.

-In Figure 7 the object passed to the addListener() method may be either the server object or a module.
-Note that the server object is always passed to the addListener() method, independent of it implementing the listener interface associated with the module.
-Thus the module can exploit the server reference type as a means to obtain necessary configuration data from the replication policy, e.g. timeout values, to configure/bootstrap the module.
-If the server object does not implement the listener interface of the module, it cannot receive any events from the module.
+In Fig. 7 the object passed to the addListener() method may be either the replica object or a module.
+Note that the replica object is always passed to the addListener() method, independent of it implementing the listener interface associated with the module.
+Thus the module can exploit the replica reference type as a means to obtain necessary configuration data from the replication policy, e.g. timeout values, to configure/bootstrap the module.
+If the replica object does not implement the listener interface of the module, it cannot receive any events from the module.
 Furthermore, the addListener() method may be invoked several times for distinct modules, allowing multiple modules to receive the same set of events.
-The order in which addListener() is invoked follows the construction order defined above, with the server object passed in last.
+The order in which addListener() is invoked follows the construction order defined above, with the replica object passed in last.

-Bootstrapping Some modules may need to perform supplementary bootstrap operations after all the links have been established.
-The final task performed by the module factory is to find modules that implement the optional Bootstrap interface, and invoke its complete() method to perform the final bootstrap operations.
-For instance, the server could configure its replication policy to automatically join() its group during the bootstrap phase, simplifying the server implementation even further.
+Bootstrapping Some modules may need to perform additional bootstrap operations after all the links have been established.
+The final task of the module factory is to find modules that implement the optional Bootstrap interface, and invoke its complete() method to finalize bootstrapping.
+For instance, the application could configure its replication policy to automatically join() its group during the bootstrap phase, simplifying the replica implementation even further.
 Joining the group requires that all the links have been set up between all the protocol modules, and hence it cannot be bootstrapped through the Link interface.
-Given this bootstrap mechanism, some modules may replace its service interface with an empty marker interface, and instead bootstrap automatically.

-Event Interception As advocated initially in this paper, some modules need to intercept commands/ events originated in other modules.
+Event Interception As advocated initially in this paper, some modules need to intercept commands/events originated in other modules.
 Such interception may be necessary for a number of reasons, e.g. if delivery of events must be delayed until after the intercepting module has completed its tasks.
 For example, a total ordering module needs to delay the delivery of messages pending agreement among group members on the sequence in which to deliver messages.